Leica CL vs Canon 5D Mark III

 Review summary: Leica CL vs Canon 5D Mark III

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica CL and the Canon 5D Mark III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Leica CL (Typ 7323):